ipld/go-ipld-prime/schema/gen/go/HACKME.md

 - `NodeGenerator`
 - `NodebuilderGenerator`

-(TODO: `NodebuilderGenerator` isn't currently a type; all its work is done by one mega-method.
-It should probably be extracted into a type and broken down.
-This description pretends that's been done.)

 The first one is where you start; the latter two do double duty for each type.

 Exported types for purpose 1, 2, 3, and 7 are emitted from `TypeGenerator` (3 from the embedded `NodeGenerator`).